 Dog treats are neither a nutritional substitute for an out-of-balance diet (as the dog food industry tries to convey) nor a sign of the love or affection you feel towards your German Shepherd (as they try to convey too).
 If you really want to provide balanced nutrition and show your love or affection towards your German Shepherd, stick to home-made dog meals at regular meal times with a consistent feeding routine (see House Training a Dog).

-The later you introduce your GSD to getting treats, the healthier for your dog (1), the easier your German Shepherd obedience training (2), and the more unlikely that you will face German Shepherd behavior problems (3).
-In fact, in every regard, treats can be entirely substituted with praise, patting, and real-life rewards - an action your dog desires, see Dog Clicker Training.
+The later you introduce your dog to getting treats, the healthier for your dog (1), the easier your dog training (2), and the more unlikely that you will face dog behavior problems (3).
+In fact, in every regard, food treats can be entirely substituted with praise, patting, and real-life rewards: an action your dog desires.

-Real-life rewards are for example to let your dog sniff on the ground for as long as it wants to sniff (sniffing the ground is a genetic dog behavior that you should never try to suppress), to provide your dog with extended outdoor exercise, to involve your dog in games like catch, fetch, jump etc, to let your dog out for an immediate walk, to let your dog run off-leash in safe areas (crucial for health and behavior), to provide a comfy place near you in addition to its crate place (see Crate training dogs), etc.
+Real-life rewards are for example to let your dog sniff on the ground for as long as it wants to sniff (sniffing the ground is a genetic dog behavior that you should never try to suppress), to provide your dog with extended outdoor exercise, to involve your dog in games like catch, fetch, jump etc, to let your dog out for an immediate walk, to let your dog run off-leash in safe areas (crucial for health and behavior), to provide a comfy place near you in addition to its crate place, etc.

 Likewise, the easiest way to treat an existing condition of Obesity is to reintroduce the advice given above.
-Do not give drugs against Obesity, unless the above hasn't worked within 6 months (which will very rarely be the case!) and your vet recommends the drugs (which, sadly, will then typically be the case - because a vet earns money with every drug prescription).
+Do NOT give drugs against Obesity, that is foolish squared!